Chewy Oatmeal Lace Cookies

 - Make sure the cookie mixture isn’t too hot when you add in the egg.
 You don’t want the heat from the dough to scramble the egg!

-- If the cookies come out of the oven and aren’t as circular as you’d like, use a large circle cutter or large glass to scoot the sides of the cookies and reshape them into a circle.
+- If the cookies come out of the oven and aren’t as circular as you’d like, use a large circle cutter or a large glass to scoot the sides of the cookies and reshape them into a circle.

 - Let the cookies cool for at least 15 minutes on the pan before you try to move them to a wire rack.